 Are you looking for bright-colored gravel that could make your tank even more stunning?
 Surely, we all want the top-tier gravel for fish tanks.
 As a matter of fact, many fish hobbyists prefer aquariums that have bright-colored decors.
 Luckily, GloFish Gravel product is the right choice if you wish to put more diverse and brilliant colors in your aquarium.

 This is so easy to use as you only have to add the gravel in the tank if you wish you may also add some more decors of your choice and you can instantly come up with a great masterpiece.
 Likewise, this aquarium gravel consists of stones that come in different sizes, shapes as well as colors.

 This gravel product certainly looks incredible under blue and white light so make sure to pair it with blur lighting.
 The final outcome in your tank will definitely be something that will amaze you.

-However, once you received the package, you need to be careful as there are some tiny fragments that could get everywhere, some of these float and might be slightly messy to manage.
+However, once you receive the package, you need to be careful as there are some tiny fragments that could get everywhere, some of this float and might be slightly messy to manage.
 It is advised not to add the tiny fragments in the aquarium anymore for these may be dangerous for the fish.

 - Comes in available varied and vibrant colors

 - Ideal for terrariums and top dressing air plants